AnnotationSro/ember-mobile-inputs/README.md

 ember install ember-mobile-inputs
 ```

-This addon uses JQuery, so do not forget to add it to your application via [ember-jquery](https://github.com/emberjs/ember-jquery).
+**Since this addon depends on ember-auto-import 2, any app that uses ember-advanced-combobox also needs to depend on ember-auto-import 2.**

 # Usage